zehreken/fasttype-rs/README.md

 # fasttype-rs
-A small program for typing practice in the comfort of your terminal.
+A small program to practice typing in the comfort of your terminal.
 Calculates WPM and accuracy per session.

 Clone the repo and do ```cargo run --release```, enjoy.